uxthings/popicons/README.md

 By typing `<Popicons` VS Code, auto-complete should list all available icons.

 > [!NOTE]
-> Note that Popicons is packaged in such a way as to enable tree shaking.
+> Popicons is packaged in such a way as to enable tree shaking.
 No barrel files are used.
 This means your dev server should only bundle the icons you actually use.

 ## Get Popicons Pro via the npm CLI